Manchester City Council elections

 Manchester City Council elections are generally held three years out of every four, with a third of the council being elected each time.
-Manchester City Council is the local authority for the metropolitan borough of Manchester in Greater Manchester, England.
+Manchester City Council (known as Manchester Corporation until 1974) is the local authority for the metropolitan borough of Manchester in Greater Manchester, England.
 Since the last boundary changes in 2018, 96 councillors have been elected from 32 wards.